radicle-dev/heartwood/radicle-cli/examples/rad-id.md

 At some point in the lifetime of a Radicle project you may want to collaborate with someone else allowing them to become a project maintainer.
-This requires adding them as a `delegate` and possibly editing the `threshold` for passing new changes to the identity of the project.
+This requires adding them as a `delegate`.

-For cases where `threshold > 1`, it is necessary to gather a quorum of signatures to update the Radicle identity.
-To do this, we use the `rad id` command.
-For now, since we are the only delegate, and `treshold` is `1`, we can update the identity ourselves.
+For changes made to the identity, a majority of delegate signatures is required.
+For now, since we are the only delegate, we can update the identity ourselves.

 Let's add Bob as a delegate using their DID, `did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk`, and update the threshold to `2`.

 ```
-$ rad id update --title "Add Bob" --description "Add Bob as a delegate" --delegate did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --threshold 2
+$ rad id update --title "Add Bob" --description "Add Bob as a delegate" --delegate did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk
-✓ Identity revision 0ca42d376bd566631083c8913cf86bec722da392 created
+✓ Identity revision ba5c358894e0a58dd0772fd3eb6d070282dffc26 created
 ╭────────────────────────────────────────────────────────────────────────╮
 │ Title    Add Bob                                                       │
-│ Revision 0ca42d376bd566631083c8913cf86bec722da392                      │
+│ Revision ba5c358894e0a58dd0772fd3eb6d070282dffc26                      │
-│ Blob     053541ba7b90534b35dd8718e0ceaa408979b02b                      │
+│ Blob     8aa049fbaa433f84073983964a54ab909cb2fe9a                      │
 │ Author   did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi      │
 │ State    accepted                                                      │
 │ Quorum   yes                                                           │